EliAndrewC/l7r/setting/l7r.md

 Here is the wording of the vow of creation that Tetsu swore to Jikoju:

-"I, Kitsuki Tetsu, in honor of Jikoju, the fortune of the East Wind and purveyor of wisdom and justice, do pledge to foster the seeds of enlightenment and civilization within the city of Medin al Salaat.
+> I, Kitsuki Tetsu, in honor of Jikoju, the fortune of the East Wind and purveyor of wisdom and justice, do pledge to foster the seeds of enlightenment and civilization within the city of Medin al Salaat.
+>

-I vow to construct and nurture a temple in your honor, a beacon of knowledge amidst the wilderness, a testament to the boundless opportunities that spring from wisdom and justice.
+> I vow to construct and nurture a temple in your honor, a beacon of knowledge amidst the wilderness, a testament to the boundless opportunities that spring from wisdom and justice.
 This temple shall stand as a symbol of your might, Jikoju, a place where the spirits of wisdom can dance on the eastern winds, inspiring and guiding those who seek enlightenment.
+>

-I understand the weight of this commitment, the challenges it may bring, and the sacrifices it may demand.
+> I understand the weight of this commitment, the challenges it may bring, and the sacrifices it may demand.
 Yet, I embrace these, knowing the importance of this task and the good it can bring to the world.
 May my every step forward be a testament to my dedication to this vow.
+>

-Should the waves of fate crash against me, I am ready to become a pilgrim, journeying to the ends of the Earth, risking all, even my life, to fulfill this promise.
+> Should the waves of fate crash against me, I am ready to become a pilgrim, journeying to the ends of the Earth, risking all, even my life, to fulfill this promise.
 I shall carry with me a part of the temple, ensuring that each day, wherever I am, I can offer my prayers to you, Jikoju, as if within the sacred walls of the temple I vowed to build.
+>

-So swear I, Kitsuki Tetsu."
+> So swear I, Kitsuki Tetsu.

 Finally, here is the wording for the vow of fasting that Tetsu swore to Kamoku:

-"I, Kitsuki Tetsu, in homage to Kamoku, the fortune of the West Wind, the bringer of challenges and opportunities, do pledge to honor you in a manner befitting your reverence for Lady Sun.
+> I, Kitsuki Tetsu, in homage to Kamoku, the fortune of the West Wind, the bringer of challenges and opportunities, do pledge to honor you in a manner befitting your reverence for Lady Sun.
+>

-I vow to fast each day from the setting of the sun until its rise, abstaining from food and drink in the hours of darkness.
+> I vow to fast each day from the setting of the sun until its rise, abstaining from food and drink in the hours of darkness.
 As a symbol of my dedication, I will only partake of sustenance when I can see daylight, honoring the journey of the sun, the journey of life, and your gentle but formidable force.
+>

-In doing so, I open myself to the challenges you bring, to the opportunities hidden within.
+> In doing so, I open myself to the challenges you bring, to the opportunities hidden within.
 I embrace these tests, knowing they are stepping stones towards the prosperity and growth that can be achieved by overcoming adversity.
 May I seize these opportunities and, in doing so, honor you.
+>

-In the times of darkness, in the challenges of life, may your guiding winds of the west steer me towards success, not shying away from conflict but facing it with the resolve to emerge triumphant.
+> In the times of darkness, in the challenges of life, may your guiding winds of the west steer me towards success, not shying away from conflict but facing it with the resolve to emerge triumphant.
+>

-So swear I, Kitsuki Tetsu."
+> So swear I, Kitsuki Tetsu.

 This set of vows is an important example because it demonstrates how vows can combine to define a path which is larger than the sum of its individual parts.
 These three vows are specific, but the place in the world they create for Tetsu is more than what the wording of any single one of these vows conveys.